 Ph.D.
 Quantitative Biosciences - Annual Deadline: December 1st

 Ph.D.
 Applied Physiology - Annual Deadline: December 15th

 Ph.D.
 Biology - Annual Deadline: December 15th

 Ph.D.
 Computational Science and Engineering - Annual Deadline: December 15th (homeschool Biological Sciences)

 M.S.
 Compuatational Science and Engineering - Annual Deadline: February 1st (homeschool Biological Sciences)

 Average Scores for Last Year's Class

-There is no minimum GRE score since applicants are evaluated by a combination of GPA, GRE, letters of reference, and previous experience including research and publications.
-Applicants with below-average GRE scores are encouraged to apply if they possess a high undergraduate GPA and extensive research experience and can demonstrate a strong fit with faculty research interests.
+Applicants are evaluated by a combination of GPA, letters of reference, and previous experience including research and publications.
+GRE scores are not required.

 TOEFL: 100 (IBT, minimum score of 19 for each section)

 IELTS: 7.5 (minimum score of 6.5 each for listening, reading, speaking, and 5.5 for writing)